kiyo-masui/bitshuffle/README.rst

 `h5py`'s LZF compression filter, such that the filter can be transparently used outside of python and in command line utilities such as ``h5dump``.

 ..
-[1] Chosen to be well matched to the 8kB window of the LZF compression library.
+[1] Chosen to fit comfortably within L1 cache as well as be well matched window of the LZF compression library.

 .. _`dynamically loaded filters`: http://www.hdfgroup.org/HDF5/doc/Advanced/DynamicallyLoadedFilters/HDF5DynamicallyLoadedFilters.pdf